Skip to main content

 Active Defense is designed to:

-• Support malware and spyware risk assessment.
+• Support mobile malware and spyware risk assessment.

-• Provide user-facing security findings and recommendations.
+• Provide user-facing findings, severity context, and recommendations.

-• Reduce uncertainty around device trust.
+• Reduce uncertainty around Device Trust.

 • Preserve content confidentiality during security analysis.